 *

 My brother frowned at me, just as we pulled out of the driveway and started on our way home.
 He’d finally decided to let me drive that boring grey car of his, though he didn’t look all too happy about his decision.
 “You really shouldn’t have said those other things to the cameras, Dylan.
-It’s crass, and beneath this agency.”
+It’s crass, and beneath the dignity of this agency.”

 “Yeah, yeah.
 First of all, were you actually drinking back there?”
 I tried to keep my eyes on the road, but I couldn’t help glancing at him.
 I had to know, and part of me hated myself for that insecurity.